Microsoft 365 Administrator Certification

 You can’t become an advanced M365 administrator without understanding the importance of governance and how it affects and protects your information.
 Governance is necessary to ensure you are protecting your critical M365 information assets, while also minimizing risks associated with those assets.
-Microsoft 365 includes a minimal level of governance, but there are many more capabilities necessary to protect your assets stored in SharePoint, OneDrive, Teams, Loop, Entra ID, Viva Engage, and Power Platform.
+Microsoft 365 includes a minimal level of governance, but there are many more capabilities necessary to protect your assets stored in SharePoint, OneDrive, Teams, Exchange, Loop, Entra ID, Viva Engage, Power Apps, Power Platform, and Copilot.
 With that in mind, I’d like to strongly suggest that you take some time to research a powerful, dynamic, and full-featured governance tool available by Rencore.
-The seamless integration of this product with M365, provides a… Read More
+The seamless integration of this product… Read More

 Continue Reading